Event marketing: Overview

 Event marketing is considered to be a part of experiential marketing and content marketing.
 Experiential marketing follows the process of corporate storytelling, and aims to further engage the audience.
 Experiential follows a simple formula of combining a brand's message and interactive components.
 This mode of marketing places the target audience in a live environment that will encourage the desired outcome.

 Event marketing mostly relies on emotions and the activity of the human brain.
 Event marketing uses emotions and is based on the fact that people remember what they are experiencing.
 Emotional stimulus significantly affects the image of the offered service or product.
 Psychologists proved that while stimulated by emotions, the brain remembers certain facts and pieces of information better.
 Experiencing something makes it more memorable.
 In this condition, it is more likely that the brand will stay in the receiver's mind and create a long-lasting image.

 In a thesis for the International Business and Economics Programme at the Luleå University of Technology, Jessica Eriksson and Anna Hjälmsson wrote:

 Event marketing can also function purely as a business-to-business (B2B) opportunity, whereby experiential emotions are not a factor in the event, but rather, the event serves as an opportunity to make business contacts and network with customers.
 The American Marketing Association (AMA) defines marketing as "Marketing is the activity, set of institutions, and processes for creating, communicating, delivering, and exchanging offerings that have value for customers, clients, partners, and society at large."

+For Preston, it is not necessary that an event is marketed as a thing in itself.
+Rather, events marketing may be as "a means of marketing things," such as products and services.